dblock/code.dblock.org/_posts/2008/2008-12-10-howto-remote-control-copy-and-run-programs-on-a-vmware-workstation-or-vi-server-using-vix-apis.markdown

 ---
 layout: post
-title: "HowTo: remote control, copy and run programs on a VMware Workstation or VI server using VIX APIs"
+title: "Remote Control, Copy and Run programs on a VMware Workstation or VI server using VIX APIs"
 redirect_from: "/howto-remote-control-copy-and-run-programs-on-a-vmware-workstation-or-vi-server-using-vix-apis/"
 date: 2008-12-10 20:15:00
 tags: [vmware]